Son Byong-hi: Refuge in Japan

 Samjonnon proposed three means for attaining a stronger nation: religion, the military and industrialization.
 As summarized by Yumi Moon: "Even if the people could not immediately overcome the military strength of the West, they could compete with the West by pursuing moral superiority and by accumulating economic power by industrialization."
-Uiam viewed this struggle as a pan-Asian effort that was expressed through the use of terms such as “We Asians” and “Our Asian Land”.
-When the Russo-Japanese War (1904-1905) broke out, Uiam contributed 10,000 won to the Japanese government to aid its war efforts.
-A Cheondogyo history notes: "that this money was a token of “his support for the yellow race fighting to expel the white race.”
+Son viewed this struggle as a pan-Asian effort that was expressed through the use of terms such as "We Asians" and "Our Asian Land".
+When the Russo-Japanese War (1904–1905) broke out, Son contributed 10,000 won to the Japanese government to aid its war efforts.
+A Cheondogyo history notes: "that this money was a token of "his support for the yellow race fighting to expel the white race."

 Around the time that Jinbohoe was formed, the Japanese sponsored another reform organization called the Iljinhoe (Advancement Society, or Advance in Unity Society).
 Both societies had similar objectives, but the latter was more pro-Japanese and had the protection of the Japanese authorities.
 The Ilchinhoe was composed primarily of elites and was centered in Seoul.
 The Jinbohoe was composed primarily of people of lower status and was centered in the provinces.
 Leaders in each organization realized that it would be advantageous to collaborate, and the collaboration eventually led to their merger in early December 1904.
 Yi became president of the provincial assemblies.
 The synergies led to Ilchinhoe becoming the largest popular organization in the country.
-Its main activities included promotion of education, economic development, defense of people’s rights and aid to the Japanese in the Russo-Japanese War.
+Its main activities included promotion of education, economic development, defense of people's rights and aid to the Japanese in the Russo-Japanese War.
 A prime example of the latter was the contribution of three thousand volunteers during the construction of a railway to facilitate troop movements.

-However, Ilchinhoe’s increasing cooperation with the Japanese caused it to become a target of those opposed to Japanese presence in Korea, most notably by members of the Uibyeong or Righteous Armies.
+However, Ilchinhoe's increasing cooperation with the Japanese caused it to become a target of those opposed to Japanese presence in Korea, most notably by members of the Uibyeong or Righteous Armies.
 The righteous armies were composed of soldiers, peasants and conservative scholars with a neo-Confucian worldview.
 They staged attacks on Ilchinhoe in 1904 and 1905.
 In response, Ilchinhoe organized self-defense units and became more attached to the Japanese for protection.
-Uiam was still in Japan at the time but the union of Jinbohoe and Ilchinhoe must have had his tacit approval at least in the beginning.
+Son was still in Japan at the time but the union of Jinbohoe and Ilchinhoe must have had his tacit approval at least in the beginning.